amirghafoor786/Bank-management-system-using-data-structures-in-cpp/README.md

 Description :

 To Run this Code :
-* Just Install Cpp Compiler
+* Just Install Cpp Compiler (Use Microsoft Visual Studio not dev compiler)
 * Run "main.cpp" file 😊
-* Console application
+* Use Console application 😊